mattemade/metal-lance/README.md

 Game made for [1-bit jam #3](https://itch.io/jam/1-bit-jam-three/rate/2633292).

 Music tracks ([stage1](assets/music/stage1.ogg), [stage2](assets/music/stage2.ogg)) are made by nicole starlight:

 * https://nicolestarlight.itch.io/
 * https://soundcloud.com/nicolestarlight

+Animated assets ([power-up](assets/texture/upgrade/animated)) are made by artist who gave me permission to use them but didn't give permission to mention their name.
+Maybe one day they will reveal themselves.

 Planned to be a mixture of beat 'em up and bullet hell scroll shooter.